putianyi889/Miscellaneous/扫雷/GSC Guide.md

 #### Do I need WoM videos for WoM resources?
 You still have to submit Arbiter videos to get WoM resources.

+#### Does the official account accept 1:1 trade?
+For tracking and transparency purpose, the official account doesn't accept any exchange other than donation.